voxmatt/space-agent/README.md

    ./install.sh
    ```

+The installation script will:
+- Stop any running SpaceAgent instances
+- Remove old versions from Applications
+- Build the app in Release configuration
+- Install to `/Applications/SpaceAgent.app`
+- Set up auto-start via LaunchAgent
+- Launch the app immediately

 ## Setup

 After installation, SpaceAgent will automatically start monitoring your spaces and display the current space number in the menu bar.